yeemachine/kalidokit/README.md

 ## VRM and Live2D Sample Code

-Quick-start your Vtuber app with these simple remixable examples on Glitch.
+Quick-start your Vtuber app with these simple remixable examples.

 ### VRM Glitch Template

 Face, full-body, and hand tracking in under 350 lines of javascript.
 This demo uses Mediapipe Holistic for body tracking, Three.js + Three-VRM for rendering models, and KalidoKit for the kinematic calculations.
 This [demo](https://glitch.com/edit/#!/kalidokit) uses a minimal amount of easing to smooth animations, but feel free to make it your own!
+VRM model from [Vroid Hub](https://hub.vroid.com/en/characters/6617701103638326208/models/8892157442595230149).

 <a href="https://glitch.com/edit/#!/kalidokit"><img alt="Remix on Glitch" src="https://cdn.gomix.com/f3620a78-0ad3-4f81-a271-c8a4faa20f86%2Fremix-button.svg"></a>

 ### Live2D Glitch Template

 This demo uses Mediapipe FaceMesh for face tracking, Pixi.js + pixi-live2d-display for rendering models, and KalidoKit for the kinematic calculations.
-This [demo](https://glitch.com/edit/#!/kalidokit) also uses a minimal amount of easing to smooth animations!
+This [demo](https://glitch.com/edit/#!/kalidokit) uses an official sample Live2D model, [Hiyori](https://www.live2d.com/en/download/sample-data/).

 <a href="https://glitch.com/edit/#!/kalidokit"><img alt="Remix on Glitch" src="https://cdn.gomix.com/f3620a78-0ad3-4f81-a271-c8a4faa20f86%2Fremix-button.svg"></a>